 The FMSCA’s hours of service regulations provide rules for drivers of passenger carrying vehicles.
-They may drive a maximum of 10 hours after eight hours of rest.
+They may drive a maximum of ten hours after eight hours of rest.

 School bus accidents occur more frequently than tour bus crashes.
 School bus drivers are often to blame for these wrecks.

-How Common Are School Bus Accidents in Virginia?
+How Common Are School Bus Accidents in Virginia Beach?

 School bus accidents occur regularly in Hampton Roads.
 Students have been treated for injuries in recent school bus crashes in Virginia Beach, Norfolk and Chesapeake.

 School bus accident claims are complicated.
 Special rules apply to limit when bus drivers and school districts can be sued under the rules of sovereign immunity.
 An experienced Virginia Beach bus accident attorney can explain your rights.
 Every year hundreds of students are injured in Virginia school bus crashes.
 Fortunately, no fatalities were reported in 2017.
 However, in that year, 586 school bus crashes were reported, resulting in injuries to 215 passengers and 75 drivers.

 How a Virginia School Bus Accident Lawyer Can Fight for Your Rights

 A Virginia Beach bus accident lawyer will assess your injuries and consider whether you have a case against a school district or another party.
 Many school bus accidents in Hampton Roads are caused by the negligence of a school bus driver.